Kōwhai News Term 1 2020

-Welcome to term one in our year 7 and 8 classes.
+Welcome back to the new year in our year 7 and 8 classes.
 Here is some helpful information about what is happening.

 The following literacy skills will be the main foci for this term:

-- Reading: Exploring and delving deeper into a range of text types, including making sense of news articles.
+- Reading: Exploring and delving deeper into a range of text types, including making sense of news articles and poetry.

 Physical Education and Health

-Kōwhai students will continue to learn Te Reo Māori for an hour a week with Whaea Ani.
+Kōwhai students will continue to learn Te Reo Māori for an hour a week with their classroom teacher.
+This term we are focussing on developing a written pepeha to share in front of the class.

 The students will be assigned Manga High tasks as their maths home learning.
 Please support your child completing these by the due date.
-This is a new programme for the team so please encourage your child to ask questions when they are at school if they are unsure.
 This programme has been chosen due to its help functionality with the higher levels.

 Technology and Science